moebrowne/mountainofcode.co.uk/Run-Raspberry-Pi-Off-Super-Caps.md

 These converters aren't hard to come across and you can get them easily off the internet, but often they will have a fixed output, that is they will only output one voltage so be sure to get one that outputs 5v.

-I opted for [this](http://www.ebay.co.uk/itm/252261788525) kit, it was only the components and a circuit diagram but that's all I needed and wanted as i'll take any excuse to put something together myself.
+I opted for [this](http://www.ebay.co.uk/itm/252261788525) MC34063A based kit, it was only the components and a circuit diagram but that's all I needed and wanted as i'll take any excuse to put something together myself.
 It turned out rather well and none of the magic smoke escaped in when I powered it on, which was nice!

 ![Home built buck converter/Switch mode power supply](/images/RPi-Buck-Converter.jpg)